mnentwig/STDFoo/README.md

 * -DNDEBUG: Assertions off for higher speed
 * -Wall: Complain much (there should still be zero warnings)
 * -lz: Link with zlib for uncompressing .gz format

+If no `libz` is available, use -DNO_LIBZ.
+In this case, only uncompressed .stdf format can be processed.
+See `make STDFoo_noZ.exe`.

 ### Notes:
 - Scaling modifiers are not applied.
 The output data is bitwise identical to the original file contents.
 Expect SI units e.g. Amperes instead of Milliamperes (see "units.txt")